Skip to content

 Reuse detection

-When the orchestrator detects a refresh-token reuse, three things happen, in order:
+When the orchestrator detects a refresh-token reuse (a presentation after the grace window, or — on stateless stores — a replay of a single-use token), three things happen, in order:

 1. onRotationReuse(state) is called (if configured) — state is the offending CredentialState (the original, not the rotation).

 The reasoning: a reused refresh token is taken to mean either (a) a token leak — the attacker and the legitimate user are both calling refresh() — or (b) a client bug.
-In either case, the safe response is to log every device of that user out and force a fresh login.
+The default response ends the compromised session (the OAuth-best-practice token-family revocation) while leaving the user's other devices alone; escalate to 'user' when any reuse should be treated as a full-account compromise.

 Hook example — alerting: